mickem/nscp-docs/reference/windows/CheckEventLog.rst

     ============== ==============================================================================================================
     Key            Value
     -------------- --------------------------------------------------------------------------------------------------------------
-    category       TODO
-    computer       Which computer generated the message
-    customer       TODO
-    file           The logfile name
-    guid           The logfile name
-    id             Eventlog id
-    keyword        The keyword associated with this event
-    level          Severity level (error, warning, info, success, auditSucess, auditFailure)
-    log            alias for file
-    message        The message rendered as a string.
-    provider       Source system.
-    rawid          Raw message id (contains many other fields all baked into a single number)
-    source         Source system.
-    task           The type of event (task)
-    type           alias for level (old, deprecated)
-    written        When the message was written to file
     count          Number of items matching the filter.
 Common option for all checks.
     total           Total number of items.
 Common option for all checks.
     ok_count        Number of items matched the ok criteria.
 Common option for all checks.